Trump, The NFL And The Powder Keg History Of Race, Sports And Politics

 Instead, Trump's focus was on the NFL, a league with which he has had a charged relationship over the years.
 In the 1980s, Trump believed he could undermine the NFL and start his own league — the USFL.
 The league lasted only three seasons, and Trump is blamed for its demise — notably by trying to go head to head with the NFL by moving the season to the fall.

-It was widely believed that Trump was trying to make the USFL enough of a player to win a merger with the NFL and have his entrée into the league as an owner.
-It's something he never gave up but never succeeded.
+It was widely believed that Trump was trying to make the USFL enough of a player to win a merger with the NFL and have his entree into the league as an owner.
+It's something he never gave up but never succeeded at.
 He tried to buy the Buffalo Bills, for example, in 2014, lost out and was bitter about it.

-He took to Twitter to say the price was "ridiculous," the team wouldn't be a "winner," trash talked the new owner (also the owner of the Buffalo Sabres hockey team) and complained that the NFL was too "soft," anyway.
+He took to Twitter to say the price was "ridiculous," the team wouldn't be a "winner," trash-talked the new owner (also the owner of the Buffalo Sabres hockey team) and complained that the NFL was too "soft," anyway.

 The @nfl games are so boring now that actually, I’m glad I didn’t get the Bills.
 Boring games, too many flags, too soft!— Donald J. Trump (@realDonaldTrump) October 13, 2014